 As women, we can readily conform in all areas of our lives to those around us.
 If we moved to another country, we would adjust to their ideals.

 I don’t think Jesus Christ meant for us to disrespect a culture and their ideals.
 But he knew as Christians we would struggle with pleasing others instead of pleasing him.
 We would be conforming, when he has asked us to reflect his glory, which is different from the world’s standards.

 We were each created for a purpose.
 No two people have the same life-plan designed by God.
 Our careers, when or if we marry or have children, homeschool or not; is going to look so different from one woman to the next.
 But we tend to like to pressure each other to stay within the lines of conforming instead of embracing God’s unique plan for our life.

 Have you been struggling with feeling like you may have stepped outside of God’s plan – to conform to someone else’s ideas and change who you are?
-Have you been inching along as a caterpillar and not becoming a butterfly?
+Have you been inching along like a caterpillar and not becoming a butterfly?
 Might there be a Pink Princess inside you waiting to break free?

-God did not design you to conform, he created you to shine brightly and reflect his glory.
+God did not design you to conform; he created you to shine brightly and reflect his glory.
 The best way to do that is to ask God to free you from wanting other peoples approval, so you can embrace his freedom to be the woman he beautifully-crafted you to be.

 One who instead conforms to Christ, and is loving, gracious, kind and unique💗

-Read another great post about the struggle to accept our bodies past age fifty: HERE
+Read another great post about the struggle to accept our bodies, past age fifty: HERE